neoforged/.github/primers/26.2/index.md

     - `PlayerSocialManager` now takes in the `FriendsService` and the `RemoteFriendListUpdateHandler`
         - `addFriendListUpdateListener`, `removeFriendListUpdateListener` - Handles listeners when the friend list is updated.
         - `getFriends` - Gets the current friends of the user.
-        - `isFriendsPmid`, `isFriend` - Whether the given user id is a friend of this user.
+        - `isFriend` - Whether the given user id is a friend of this user.
         - `getIncomingRequests`, `getOutgoingRequests` - The friends requests of the user.
         - `getFriendListState` - The current state of the friends list.
         - `sendFriendRequest`, `removeFriend`, `acceptIncomingFriendRequest`, `declineIncomingFriendRequest`, `revokeOutgoingFriendRequest`, `updateFriendSettings` - Requests for updating the user's friends list.